Jason Garrison: Professional

-Florida Panthers
+Florida Panthers (2008–2012)

 Garrison opted to forgo his senior year of college after being offered an NHL contract with the Florida Panthers.
-He signed a two-year, entry level contract with the team on April 2, 2008.
+He signed a two-year, entry-level contract with the team on April 2, 2008.
 Turning professional in 2008–09, he was assigned to the Panthers' American Hockey League (AHL) affiliate, the Rochester Americans.
 Within a month, he was recalled by the Panthers and appeared in his first NHL game against the St. Louis Blues on October 25, 2008.
 It was the only NHL game he appeared in that season, as he was quickly returned to the minors.
 In the AHL, he scored 8 goals and 35 points in 75 games, ranking fourth among rookie defencemen in AHL scoring.

 Garrison split the season in 2009–10 between the Panthers and the Americans, scoring his first NHL goal in a 7–4 victory over the Philadelphia Flyers on March 3, 2010.
 Playing in 39 NHL games, he scored two goals and eight points, while also recording 3 goals and 19 points in 38 AHL contests.
 Forming a shutdown pairing with Mike Weaver, Garrison played his first full season with the Panthers in 2010–11.
 Appearing in 73 games, he totalled 5 goals and 18 points.
 With a –2 plus-minus rating while playing on the worst team in the Eastern Conference, Garrison was ranked by James Mirtle of The Globe and Mail as the NHL's second-best defensive defenceman.

 Playing in his fourth season with the Panthers organization, Garrison was instrumental in the team's newfound success in 2011–12, playing in a more offensive role on a pairing with Brian Campbell.
 On March 23, 2012, Garrison set a Panthers franchise record for most goals by a defenceman in a single season with his 16th goal in a game against the Edmonton Oilers.
 He surpassed the previous mark of 15 set by Jay Bouwmeester (2007–08 and 2008–09) and Bryan McCabe (2008–09).
 His nine powerplay goals also tied the team record held by Bouwmeester (2008–09) and Gord Murphy (1993–94).
-Adding 17 assists, Garrison finished with 33 points in 77 games, helping the Panthers reach the Stanley Cup playoffs for the first time since 2000.
-Playing the New Jersey Devils in the first round, they were eliminated in seven games.
+Adding 17 assists, Garrison finished with 33 points in 77 games, helping the Panthers finish as the third seed in the Eastern Conference to reach the Stanley Cup playoffs for the first time since 2000.
+Playing the sixth seeded New Jersey Devils in the first round, they were eliminated in seven games.
 Garrison recorded a goal and two assists in four playoff games before sustaining a pair of lower-body injuries that sidelined him for the remainder of the series.